-- Employees will be required to obtain any license or certification by federal, state or municipal mandate if required
+Employees will be required to obtain any license or certification by federal, state or municipal mandate if required by work assignment.

 Possession of a valid proper class, official safety inspection license and emissions control license as issued by the Commonwealth of Pennsylvania prior to appointment and during tenure of employment.